 The Scythica Vindobonensia, the new fragments on Gothic incursions into Roman provinces in the Balkans in the middle of the third century AD, are among the most important new additions to the Corpus of texts from classical antiquity.
 Coming most probably from the Scythica of the third-century historian Dexippus of Athens, the fragments have survived in the Codex Historicus gr.
 73 of the Austrian National Library in Vienna as the lower text of four palimpsest folios (192r–195v).
 For the discovery see Grusková, Untersuchungen, 2010, 51–53, for a preliminary transcription of the text on fols.
-192v, 193r, 194rv, and 195rv see the articles by Gunther Martin and Jana Grusková listed in the Bibliography below.
+192v, 193r, 194rv, and 195rv (that resulted from the research carried out by Jana Grusková and Gunther Martin in 2012-2015 under the project "Important textual witnesses in Vienna Greek palimpsests") see the articles by Martin and Grusková listed below.

-This project aims at revealing, editing and examining these new historiographical and historical fragments, thus providing a solid textual basis and a point of reference for a wide range of further studies.
+This project Scythica Vindobonensia aims at revealing, editing and examining these new historiographical and historical fragments, thus providing a solid textual basis and a point of reference for a wide range of further studies.
 The palaeography, codicology and book history of the manuscript are also being analysed.
-Jana Grusková with external support by Gunther Martin is further deciphering the fragments.
+Jana Grusková and Gunther Martin are further deciphering the fragments.
 The main output of the project will be a monograph that will contain a critical edition, a full commentary on the text, as well as extended studies on particular issues (authorship etc.), and images of the Vienna palimpsest.
 New spectral imaging with improved methods, carried out by Early Manuscripts Electronic Library and X-ray fluorescence imaging in cooperation with the Deutsches Elektronen-Synchrotron DESY (Hamburg) and the Bundesanstalt für Materialforschung und -prüfung (BAM, Berlin) are being used to recover still hidden parts of the erased text.

-Extended studies on selected historical, prosopographical, epigraphical and geographical aspects are being prepared by F. Mitthof, O. Gengler, K. Lappé.
+Extended studies on selected historical, prosopographical, epigraphical and geographical aspects are being prepared by Fritz Mitthof, Olivier Gengler, and Kira Lappé.